Renew your vehicle permit

 - Submit your completed form, supporting documents and payment.

 - Registry of Motor Vehicles emails you a renewal confirmation.
 You need to keep the renewal confirmation (print it or have it available on your phone) and your old permit in your vehicle.

 - Registry of Motor Vehicles sends you a new vehicle permit and sticker for your licence plate.

 It should take 1 to 2 weeks to get your permit and the sticker for your licence plate in the mail.
 It can take longer if more information is needed or if your form hasn’t been filled in correctly.

 Renewal fees are based on the weight of the vehicle.
 You can find the renewal fee on your vehicle permit renewal notice.
 See all fees for motor vehicle permits.

-Credit or debit card (Visa, Mastercard, American Express, Visa Debit, Debit Mastercard, Interac® Online), cheque, money order, cash.
-A cheque or money order should be made payable to the Minister of Finance.
+Credit card (Visa, Mastercard, American Express, Discover), Interac® Online, debit card, cheque, money order, cash.
+Make your cheque or money order payable to the Minister of Finance.
 Payment options may vary depending on how you renew.

 Before you start